 I woke up to go to the bathroom at 4:30am.
 No texts.
 I checked my GPS app for the location of Donna and noticed that they had just arrived at the hospital.

 I threw on my laid out clothes and jumped in the car.
-It is a cold crisp morning but no frost on the windshield.
+It was a cold crisp morning but no frost on the windshield.
 I drove to the hospital.
 There was no traffic.

 When I arrived at the hospital, I was met with a sign prohibiting visitors due to the flu season and recent concerns about the novel coronavirus.
 Oh no!